 A Project takes a File from draft to final version by arranging a sequence of tasks, determined by a Workflow, that must be completed by Collaborators.
 The Project in Leap is based on three important foundations:

 Without any of these parts, the Project cannot be started.

 All participants involved in a Project are Collaborators.
 They can be Leap users that are part of an organization or external guest users.
-It is not necessary that all Collaborators in the Project have tasks; some can be observers and monitor the progress of the Project.
 The role in the Project determines whether Collaborators can make changes to the Project and what parts of the Project they have access to.

 More information on how to manage Collaborators in a Project is available at Manage Collaborators.

 A Workflow is an organized collection of tasks.
 It is an organized layout that determines which actions should be performed on the Files, by whom, and in what time frame.
 Workflows can be of any complexity.
 They can have only one signing Phase, for example, or be complex with many Files, Steps and Collaborators involved.

 For more information, please follow this link: Introduction to Workflows.

 Projects in Leap focus on the creation and processing of various documents.
 The Files can be both directly involved in the document flow and auxiliary necessary for the Project's progress.